Employers play an important role in improving their workforce’s financial wellbeing.

 The situation

-Since the 2008 financial crisis, average (median) UK employee earnings have not grown as fast as prices.
-The introduction of the statutory National Living Wage has meant pay rises for those at the very bottom of the pay scale, but in real terms, median pay for those people working fulltime has fallen 5.9% between 2008 and 2022, with those employed in the east of England, the south-east of England, and London being particularly hard hit.
+Since the 2008 financial crisis, average (median) UK employee earnings have failed to grow as fast as prices.
+The introduction of the statutory National Living Wage in 2016 has meant pay rises for those at the very bottom of the pay scale.
+However, in real terms, median weekly pay for those people working full-time fell 4% between 2008 and 2024, with those working in the east of England (-11%), London (-8%), and the south-east of England (-7%), particularly hard hit.

-During the cost-of-living crisis, both regular and total pay has not kept with inflation.
-For example, while regular pay for all workers increased by 6.5% between November 2022 and January 2023, however, after inflation, then regular pay fell in value by 2.4%.
-CIPD research finds that between winter 2022 and winter 2023, the percentage of employees reporting they are keeping up with their bills and credit commitments without any difficulties has fallen from 61% to 48%.
+Both regular and total pay have not kept up with the increase in the cost of living.
+However, since Summer 2023, pay growth has begun to gradually outpace the overall rise in prices.
+After CPIH inflation, regular pay for all workers increased by 1.4% between February and April 2025.
+CIPD research finds that while between winter 2022 and winter 2023, the percentage of employees keeping up with their bills and credit commitments without any difficulties had fallen from 61% to 48%, by January 2025 this figure had only bounced back slightly to 54%.

-Money worries have been shown to impact employees' ability to do their job, and many employers are struggling to make the productivity gains they need to enable real-terms pay rises across the board.
+This matters because money worries impact the ability of employees to do their jobs, and many employers are struggling to make the productivity gains that will enable a sustainable rise in real-terms salaries across the board.

 CIPD viewpoint